-Moving to Melbourne, you have decided to live in Australia’s second most populous city.
+Moving to Melbourne, you have decided to live in Australia’s second-most populous city with 5.27 million people, coming second only to Sydney with 5.25 million.
 Melbourne is not only the capital of Victoria, Australia’s smallest and most densely populated mainland state (right after the capital territory).
 The city is also its economic powerhouse.

 Melbourne used to be the center of Australia’s “rustbelt”.
 However, since the 1980s, it has gradually mastered the transition from a focus on manufacturing to a thriving service sector.
-Lots of jobseekers find employment in the revived urban economy.
-But expatriates profit from more than the city’s job opportunities.
+Lots of visa-holding expats find employment in the revived urban economy.
+But they profit from more than just the city’s job opportunities.

 History and Geography

 Nowadays, Melbourne is a flourishing 21st-century metropolis.
-About 75% of Victoria’s populace are concentrated in the metropolitan area, rather than the state’s rural regions.
+About 75 percent of Victoria’s populace is concentrated in Greater Melbourne, rather than the state’s rural regions.
 Located around Port Philipp Bay and the mouth of the Yarra River, the Melbourne metro area now includes 31 municipalities.
 It is divided into three areas, according to their distance from the city center: Inner Melbourne, Metropolitan Melbourne, and Outer Melbourne.

 Population and Climate

-As an expat resident, you will join the ranks of 4.1 million people who live in the metropolitan area today.
-According to the 2006 census, 31% of all Melbourne residents were born overseas.
+As an expat resident, you will join the ranks of 5.2 million people who live in the metropolitan area today.
+According to the 2011 census, 31 percent of all Melbourne’s inhabitants were born overseas.
 The Anglo-Celtic (i.e. English-Irish-Scottish) heritage of the first European colonists has long given way to a multicultural society.

-In some municipalities, the percentage of foreign-born residents is far higher than the national average of 25%.
-For example, in the city center of Melbourne, 41% of all inhabitants were born outside Australia, moving to Melbourne from countries as different as Malaysia, China and Hong Kong, the UK, Indonesia, New Zealand, Singapore, India, Vietnam, and Italy.
+In some municipalities, the percentage of foreign-born residents is far higher than the national average of 28 percent.
+For example, in the city center of Melbourne 41 percent of all inhabitants were born outside Australia.
+Migrants who move to Melbourne are from countries as different as Malaysia, China and Hong Kong, the UK, Indonesia, New Zealand, Singapore, India, Vietnam, and Italy.

 Unfortunately, the weather in Melbourne is as varied as its population.
 The oceanic climate results in rather moderate temperatures.
-The yearly average ranges from 10.2 °C (minimum) to 19.8°C (maximum).
+The yearly average ranges from 10°C (minimum) to 19°C (maximum).
 However, the weather is also extremely changeable.
 When you move to Melbourne, you will soon find out why Melbournians joke about “four seasons in one day”.
 So, make sure to pack your suitcase accordingly before moving to Melbourne.